malthe/pq/README.rst

     pq.create()

-The table name defaults to ``"queue"``.
+The table name defaults to ``'queue'``.
 To use a different name, pass it as a string value as the ``table`` argument for the ```PQ`` class (illustrated above).